toddlamothe/eng-metrics-dash/eng-metrics-web/README.md

-# Union Street Media Engineering Metrics Dashboard - Web Front End
+# Engineering Metrics Dashboard - Web Front End

 This repo contains the React front-end for the engineering metrics dashboard.
 The API and warehouse DDL scripts are stored in a separate repo